hannahfryer/TopDEG-pipeline/README.md

 To change this, open `interactive_volcano_plot.py` and locate the line above.
 Update the value as needed before running the script.

 #### Running the Script

-The script generates an interactive volcano plot using `DEG_results.csv` as input.
-To execute it, use the following command:
+To execute use the following command:

 ```bash
 python interactive_volcano_plot.py